gNaps/strapi-plugin-membership-light/plugins/strapi-plugin-membership-light/README.md

 ```
 npm i strapi-plugin-membership-light
 ```

+Once installed you have to update content-type Users by adding a relationship many-to-many with the model products of the plugin.

 ## Retrieve the products for a user
 | Method    | Url                                       | Description                                                                                |
 |-----------|-------------------------------------------|--------------------------------------------------------------------------------------------|